Brahmi script: Greek-Semitic model hypothesis

 Falk also dated the origin of Kharoṣṭhī to no earlier than 325 BCE, based on a proposed connection to the Greek conquest.
 Salomon questions Falk's arguments as to the date of Kharoṣṭhī and writes that it is "speculative at best and hardly constitutes firm grounds for a late date for Kharoṣṭhī.
 The stronger argument for this position is that we have no specimen of the script before the time of Ashoka, nor any direct evidence of intermediate stages in its development; but of course this does not mean that such earlier forms did not exist, only that, if they did exist, they have not survived, presumably because they were not employed for monumental purposes before Ashoka".

 Unlike Bühler, Falk does not provide details of which and how the presumptive prototypes may have been mapped to the individual characters of Brahmi.
 Further, states Salomon, Falk accepts there are anomalies in phonetic value and diacritics in Brahmi script that are not found in the presumed Kharoṣṭhī script source.
 Falk attempts to explain these anomalies by reviving the Greek influence hypothesis, a hypothesis that had previously fallen out of favor.

 Hartmut Scharfe, in his 2002 review of Kharoṣṭī and Brāhmī scripts, concurs with Salomon's questioning of Falk's proposal, and states, "the pattern of the phonemic analysis of the Sanskrit language achieved by the Vedic scholars is much closer to the Brahmi script than the Greek alphabet".

 As of 2018, Harry Falk refined his view by affirming that Brahmi was developed from scratch in a rational way at the time of Ashoka, by consciously combining the advantages of the pre-existing Greek script and northern Kharosthi script.
 Greek-style letter types were selected for their "broad, upright and symmetrical form", and writing from left to right was also adopted for its convenience.
 On the other hand, the Kharosthi treatment of vowels was retained, with its inherent vowel "a", derived from Aramaic, and stroke additions to represent other vowel signs.
 In addition, a new system of combining consonants vertically to represent complex sounds was also developed.

+In 2023, Damodaram Pillai claimed to have adequately explained the derivation of each of the letters of the Brahmi script.
+He argues that Brahmi was not derived from a single script, but instead was a hybrid invention by ancient Indian scholars.
+They would have used Phoenician, Greek, ‘standard Aramaic’, as well as a particular form of Aramaic letters coming from the Nabataean Aramaic, to invent Brahmi.
+According to him, “a form of Aramaic script intermediate to standard Aramaic and its daughter Nabataean” was an important source of Brahmi.
+Thus, 15 letters of Brahmi were derived from the standard Aramaic, 7 were derived from “specific Nabataean letters”, 3 letters from Greek, 3 letters from Phoenician, and 1 Brahmi letter also came from the Square Aramaic script.
+The Nabatean Aramaic script would have been introduced to India by traders from that region via the sea route.